icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.

 - [TigerBeetle](https://github.com/coilhq/tigerbeetle) - A distributed financial accounting database to ensure that the money either moves, or doesn't move, that it doesn't get lost somewhere in between.
+It has been [tested on Jepsen](https://jepsen.io/analyses/tigerbeetle-0.16.11), which tested its strong serializability.

 - [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.